 Where can you get a bokashi bucket?

-In most cases, it’s better to buy the bokashi fermenting mix rather than making it yourself.
+In most cases, it’s better to buy the bokashi fermenting mix (from us here!) rather than making it yourself.
 For those who are truly ambitious, the starter mix can be made in about two weeks following these instructions.

 How do you use a bokashi bucket?